Problem

 SQL Server Linked Server Use Cases

-The performance of Linked Servers is not always great, especially with large data sets and lots of joins between local and linked tables.
+The performance of Linked Servers is not always great, especially in cases with large data sets and lots of joins between local and linked tables.
 But they can be very useful for querying smaller datasets.

 Next Steps